Wells Fargo Reflect vs. Wells Fargo Active Cash

 Intro APR winner: Wells Fargo Reflect

-The Reflect includes a generous 0 percent intro APR for 18 months on purchases and qualifying balance transfers (then a variable APR of 15.24 percent to 27.24 percent).
-Compared to other top 0 percent intro APR cards, this is a significant amount of time on its own.
-But if you make on-time minimum payments during the intro period, your 0 percent intro APR will be extended to 21 months — one of the longest intro periods currently offered.
+The Reflect includes a generous 0 percent intro APR for 21 months from account opening on purchases and qualifying balance transfers (then a variable APR of 17.99 percent to 29.99 percent).
+Compared to other top 0 percent intro APR cards, this is a significant amount of time on its own –one of the longest intro periods currently offered.
 This gives you even more time and flexibility to pay for large purchases over time or pay down debt without incurring hefty interest charges.

 The Reflect wins in this category, but the Active Cash’s introductory offer should not be overlooked.
-With this card, you’ll receive a 0 percent intro APR on purchases and qualifying balance transfers for the first 15 months after account opening (then a variable APR of 17.24 percent, 22.24 percent or 27.24 percent), which is still helpful for paying off large purchases or paying down credit card debt.
+With this card, you’ll receive a 0 percent intro APR on purchases and qualifying balance transfers for the first 15 months from account opening (then a variable APR of 19.99 percent, 24.99 percent, or 29.99 percent), which is still helpful for paying off large purchases or paying down credit card debt.

 Which card earns more?